lazarevia/NetEngineer/Labworks/Lab_03/Implement_DHCPv4/README.md

 ```

-#### 1.5 Step 5: Configure G0/0/1 on R2, then G0/0/0 and static routing for both routers
+#### 1.5 Configure G0/0/1 on R2, then G0/0/0 and static routing for both routers
 a.
 Configure G0/0/1 (e0/1) on R2 with the first IP address of Subnet C you calculated earlier.

 ```